MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_lin_mod.md

 variable transformation function.
 The variables used in the transformation function must be specified in transformVars if they are not variables used in the model.
-See rxTransform for details.

 ##### transform_variables

-character vector of input data set variables needed for the transformation function.
-See rx_transform for details.
+list of strings of input data set variables needed for the transformation function.

 ##### transform_packages